Toasty coconut on the outside, soft and tender on the inside, these vegan macaroons are everything a good coconut macaroon should be!

 In a medium size mixing bowl, combine the coconut, coconut milk, syrup, almonds, flour, vanilla and salt, mix well.
 Using a 2 tablespoon measuring spoon, scoop out rounded tablespoons, making sure to pack it well.
-Place on cookie sheet about 1 inch apart.
+This last part is very important, or your macaroons may tend to fall apart.
+Place packed mounds on cookie sheet, about 1 inch apart.
 Bake in oven for 20 – 25 minutes, until golden, rotating sheet half through baking.
 Let cool completely.

-Warm the chocolate on the stove over low heat, or in the microwave oven stopping to every 30 seconds to stir.
+Warm the chocolate on the stove over low heat, stirring frequently until melted.
+Alternately, you can melt the chocolate in the microwave, stopping to give a good stir every 30 seconds.
 Dip the bottoms of the macaroons into the melted chocolate.
 Place the cookies back on the lined baking sheet.
-Drizzle remaining chocolate on top using a spoon or pastry piping bag, refrigerate for 7 – 10 minutes, or until set.
+Drizzle remaining chocolate on top using a spoon or pastry piping bag.
+Refrigerate for 7 – 10 minutes, or until set.

 Store macaroons covered or in an airtight container, will last for up to 4 – 5 days.
 To keep fresher longer, store in an airtight container in the refrigerator.